Person cleaning a greenhouse surface with a scrub brush and soap to remove dirt and algae, preparing for the growing season.

 • Shade Cloth & Insulation: If your greenhouse utilizes shade cloth or insulation, check for any rips or deterioration that could affect its effectiveness.

-Catching small issues now can prevent major disruptions once plants are in place.
+Catching small issues in your greenhouse now can prevent major disruptions once plants are in place.

 Recommended Products: